czantoine/microsoft-sql-server-with-grafana/quickstart/README.md

 - `grafana-microsoft-sql-server-dashboard`: [http://localhost:3009](http://localhost:3009) (if you want/need to login, creds are `admin/admin_password`)
 - `mssql-demo`: localhost:1433 (if you want/need to login, creds are `sa/YourStrong@Passw0rd`)

+There are currently **no data available for the Jobs Monitoring** section of the dashboard.

 ## Use and troubleshoot

 ### Validate that containers are running